Listening to children's wishes and feelings training cover

 £25.00

 The Listening to children’s wishes and feelings training course will equip participants with a range of techniques for effective listening to and communication with children.
-It enables workers and carers to work effectively with children to process difficult experiences; use reflective listening skills and assessment techniques; assist children in processing and recording their life history; and support them as they prepare to move to permanence.
+It enables workers and carers to help children to process difficult experiences; use reflective listening skills and assessment techniques; assist children in processing and recording their life history; and support them through moves and transitions.

 This resource, designed to be undertaken over four days or four sessions, can be delivered as a whole or in modular form.
 It consists of a training programme, complete with CD-ROM of PowerPoint presentations and handouts, and a course handbook for participants, which comes with a Techniques CD-ROM containing over 80 strategies, activities and techniques that can be used in direct work.